For any questions not answered below, please feel free to email me at firstname.lastname@example.org and I’ll be happy to help!

-For those living or visiting Toronto, all titles are available at the Queen Street West location of Type Books in Toronto.
-(So.
-Exciting.)
-Otherwise you can order books directly through me.
+For those living or visiting Toronto, all titles are currently available at the Queen Street West and Junction locations of Type Books.
+Books will soon be available in stores across Canada (!!!), or you can order directly through this website.
+Stay tuned.

 I’m a bookstore and would love to stock your titles.

 Amazing!
 In Canada, Gladstone Press is represented by Ampersand Inc., and Canadian retail orders are available through UTP Distribution.
 US distribution is still in the works… for store orders outside of Canada, get in touch email@example.com